levicook/prism-protocol/README.md

 - **Precise Financial Math**: Zero floating-point errors using `rust_decimal` for exact calculations
 - **Immutable Campaigns**: Campaign fingerprints ensure verifiable, unchangeable distribution rules

+## Trust & Verification

+**Prism Protocol solves fundamental trust problems** in token distribution that traditional airdrop platforms ignore:

+### **Campaign Creator Protection**

+- **"How do I know you didn't inject your own wallets?"** - Deterministic compilation means same CSV always produces same campaign fingerprint
+- **"Can I verify the deployed campaign matches my data?"** - `verify-campaign` command locally regenerates and compares against on-chain state
+- **"What if I don't trust your platform?"** - Self-host everything with local CLI tools

+### **Claimant Protection**

+- **"How do I know these amounts are real?"** - Client-side merkle proof validation against on-chain campaign roots
+- **"Can I verify I'm getting the right tokens?"** - All eligibility data cryptographically tied to immutable on-chain fingerprints
+- **"What if the platform goes down?"** - Anyone can generate their own claimant lookup from campaign databases

+### **Auditor Verification**

+- **"Can I independently verify campaign integrity?"** - Reproduce entire campaign locally from original CSV data
+- **"Are all distributions mathematically sound?"** - Precise decimal math with complete audit trails
+- **"Can I validate merkle tree construction?"** - All proofs verifiable against deterministic algorithm

+**Result**: Trust-minimized token distribution where all participants can cryptographically verify what they see.

 ## Quick Start

 ### Installation